cl-model-languages/cl-milp/README.md

-# Cl-Milp - Common Interface to the MILP solvers (e.g. CPLEX, Globi, GLPK, LP_SOLVE) from Common Lisp
+# Cl-Milp - Common Interface to the MILP solvers from Common Lisp

+This library provides a transpiler from S-expression to Mixed Integer / Linear Programming language, and sub-libraries that invoke Stat-of-the-Art commercial/open-source MILP solvers such as CPLEX, Globi, GLPK, LP_SOLVE.

 ## Usage